Pips Answer for Tuesday, October 21, 2025

 Complete NYT Pips puzzle solution with interactive board and expert analysis.

-Click a domino below or a cell on the board to reveal
+Click a domino or a cell to reveal the answer

-Nyt Pips easy answer for 2025-10-21
+NYT Pips easy answer for 2025-10-21

-Answer for 2025-10-21
+Complete answer for 2025-10-21 (Easy)

 I started by looking at the Easy grid, which is small but has some tight constraints.
 The sum target of 8 in the top left and 16 in the top row immediately limited my choices.